Afghan War Glossary

 ANA-SOAG.
 Afghan National Army Special Operations Advisory Group.
 Hqs at Camp Moorehead.

 ANASOC.
 Afghan National Army Special Operations Command.
-A two-star level command with two Special Operations Brigades and several specialty units (as of January 2014).
+A three-star level command with Special Operations Brigades (SOBs), Special Operations Kandaks (SOKs), and several specialty units (as of January 2014).
 Learn more about ANASOC.

 ANASOF.
 Afghan National Army Special Operations Forces.